Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 operations require that the caller specify whether the result should be rounded up or down.
 These operations produce Amounts, so they have to end by converting the ratio to an integer with a division.
-This may require roundoff, and correct calculations requrie that the caller choose which is appropriate.
+This may require roundoff, and correct calculations require that the caller choose which is appropriate.

 ## `makeRatio(numerator, numeratorBrand, denominator, denominatorBrand)`
 - `numerator`: `{ BigInt }`